Nimzyow/datespot-reactnative-expo/README.md

 Reasons for this:

 1. Though Expo is a great tool to get something up and running quickly, I am depending on the expo team to update their library.
 This was made very obvious to me when it came to using AsyncStorage, which is deprecated from "react-native" but the expo team still hasn't issued an update on this in around a year.
-Reading around the forums, it seems that this will cause issues later when it comes to React-Natives new "web simulator" way of using a react-native app.
+Reading around the forums, it seems that this will cause issues later when it comes to React-Natives new web simualtor.
 Using tools that are not being maintained or updated is generally not a good idea in my opinion.

-2. Solutions online tend to lean towards the user not initialising the project with expo.
+2. Solutions online tend to lean towards the dev not initialising the project with expo.
 This can be frustrating as it requires further digging for the expo solution

 3. I accept that there may be some things that expo handles to make a devs life easier but I am prepared to take on those hardships in exchange for dealing with tools that are not maintained or updated.